miloszmisiek/ci_p2_tictactoe/README.md

 ![Smartphone View](/assets/images/readme/smartphone.webp)

 ## Site Structure
 [Tic Tac Toe](https://miloszmisiek.github.io/ci_p2_tictactoe/) is a single page web browser game with buttons and gameboard area created to interact with a player.
 Instruction window is available through help-button represented with question mark in the circle.
 Next to help-button there are volume ON/OFF button and timer.
-To control gameplay there are buttons below the gameboard and the very last part is player/computer score counter.
+Below the gameboard there are START and RESET buttons for gameplay control and player/computer score counter.

 ### Fonts
 Two styles of fonts are used for the project: 'Cabin Sketch' for heading (game title) and 'Patrick Hand' for body text elements.
 The choice was made to represent best the handwriting effect.
 All fonts are backed-up with sans-serif.

 ### Colour
 The body background photo was selected to imitate wooden table.
-Gameplay area background photo represents white notepad.
-Together they contrast well and gives user the feeling of playing a game on piece of paper laying on the table.<br>
+Gameplay area is represented by white notepad.
+The intention was to give user an experience of the classic Tic Tac Toe game played on a table with a pen and paper.<br>
 <br><span style="color:green">Green</span> is a color representing player in the game.
 <br><span style="color:red">Red</span> is a color representing computer in the game.<br>
 <br>Markers, score and gameplay messages are coloured depending on player's or computer's action.
-This contrasts well, green and red are strong colours, so user will easily recognize which actions were taken. <br>
+This contrasts well, green and red are strong colours, so user will easily recognise which actions were taken. <br>
 <br>Text colour is <span style="color:#422800">very dark orange, brown tone </span>, the inspiration came from Start/Reset buttons styling found in [getcsssan.com](https://getcssscan.com/css-buttons-examples).
-It was noticed to contrast well with all gameplay elements. <br>
+It was tested and noticed that this styling contrast well with all gameplay elements. <br>
 ![Text Colour](assets/images/readme/text-colour.png) <br>
 <br>Start/Reset buttons have background colour of <span style="color:#fbece0">light grayish orange</span>.
 It adds a pinch of colorfulness to the gameplay area. <br>
 ![Buttons Background Colour](assets/images/readme/buttons-background.png) <br>

 # Features
 The idea behind Tic Tac Toe represented in this project is to be of simple construction and intuitive to play.
-Gameboard is centered vertically and horizontally, for mobile devices it occupies almost all screens.
+THe gameboard is centered vertically and horizontally, it is responsive and for mobile devices it occupies almost whole screen.

 ## Gameplay
-- When player clicks **START** button markers 'X' and 'O" are randomly distributed to Player and Computer.
+- When player clicks **START** button markers 'X' and 'O' are randomly distributed to Player and Computer.
-- Who has first move is randomly drawn - like "coin flip".
+- First move is randomly drawn between Player and Computer - like "coin flip".
 - Player's marker is always <span style="color:green">green</span> and computer is always <span style="color:red">red</span>.
 - To **win a game**, Player (or Computer) must place his **mark 3 fields** next to each other vertically, horizontally or diagonally.<br>
   ![Tic Tac Toe Wins](assets/images/readme/tic-tac-toe-wins.png)<br>